Metin Altıok: Life

 Metin Altıok was born in Bergama, İzmir Province, Turkey.

 Metin Altıok studied philosophy at Ankara University.
-After graduating he went on working first as a civil servant and subsequently as a teacher.
+After graduating, he first worked as a civil servant and subsequently as a teacher.

 He held teaching posts in various Anatolian cities, and taught for several years at the religious İmam Hatip school in the city of Bingöl.

 Altıok published his first collection of poems, Gezgin ("Gadding about"), in 1976, which was followed two years later by Yerleşik yabancı ("Settled stranger") and eight additional collections until 1992.
 His works were awarded several literary prizes.
-In addition to his literary achievements, he engaged in drawing with pen and charcoal.
+In addition to his literary achievements, he drew with pen and charcoal.

-On 2 July 1993 he was killed while attending a cultural festival in the central Turkish city of Sivas, when Islamist rioters set fire to the hotel in which the festival was held.
+On 2 July 1993, he was killed while attending a cultural festival in the central Turkish city of Sivas, when Islamist rioters set fire to the hotel in which the festival was held.

 In 2003, the prominent Turkish composer Fazıl Say devoted an oratorio (Requiem for Metin Altıok) to Altıok, who was a friend of Say.

+Since 2008, the Metin Altıok Poetry Award, listed by Cumhuriyet among Turkey's important literary awards, has been given in his memory by Kırmızı Kedi Publishing House.